apache/yunikorn-site/docs/developer_guide/concurrency.md

 These comments are a contract.
 The read only fields are read all over the code without taking a lock, so adding a setter for one of them is not a small change.

+The contract extends beyond the marked blocks.
+Some fields that sit next to lock-protected state are nevertheless construction-time only and are deliberately read without the lock:
+`Queue.stateMachine`, `Application.stateMachine` (the `fsm` library does its own internal locking) and `PartitionContext.root` (read lock-free on the scheduling hot path) are all set once and never reassigned.
+Do not "fix" an unlocked read of such a field by taking the lock — that changes the contract; if a field like this ever needs to become mutable, that is the large change, not the missing lock.

 ### Comment banners